Applying for a court hearing - rental disputes

 - Application for disposal of bond money (Form 6) is used for bond disputes where the amount in dispute is not more than the amount held in the bond account, and the bond has not been paid out.

-Make sure you use the right form.
+If applying in person, make sure you use the right form.
 You should complete either a Form 6 or Form 12.
 Ask the court staff if you are still unsure.

 Hearings are relatively informal so it is possible for a tenant or lessor to represent themselves.
 Even if you are represented by a property manager, you should attend the hearing if you can.
 If this is not possible, discuss the issue with the court staff before you lodge the court forms.